-One in seven people have had problems getting medicine in the past year because there was a problem with their prescription working and communication between GP and pharmacy.
-This causes inconvenience for patients.
+One in seven people have had problems getting medicine in the past year because there was a problem with their prescription.

 Our poll showed that 14% of people said they had a problem getting medicine in the past 12 months because there was a problem with their prescription.
 Feedback from pharmacists suggests that issues with prescriptions often occur at the interface between the issuing GP and the pharmacy.